Package 'MACSr'

 keepduplicates

-It controls the behavior towards duplicate tags at the exact same location – the same coordination and the same strand.
-The 'auto' option makes MACS calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as pvalue cutoff; and the 'all' option keeps every tags.
+It controls the 'macs3 filterdup' behavior towards duplicate tags/pairs at the exact same location – the same coordination and the same strand.
+The 'auto' option makes '%(prog)s' calculate the maximum tags at the exact same location based on binomal distribution using given -p as pvalue cutoff; and the 'all' option keeps every tags (useful if you only want to convert formats).
 If an integer is given, at most this number of tags will be kept at the same location.
-Note, if you've used samtools or picard to flag reads as 'PCR/Optical duplicate' in bit 1024, MACS2 will still read them although the reads may be decided by MACS2 as duplicate later.
-If you plan to rely on samtools/picard/any other tool to filter duplicates, please remove those duplicate reads and save a new alignment file then ask MACS2 to keep all by '–keep-dup all'.
-The default is to keep one tag at the same location.
-Default: 1".
+Note, MACS3 callpeak function uses KEEPDUPLICATES=1 as default.
+Note, if you've used samtools or picard to flag reads as 'PCR/Optical duplicate' in bit 1024, MACS3 will still read them although the reads may be decided by MACS3 as duplicate later.
+Default: auto

 outputfile